Portfolio > Curatorial

 Many older east African women are weaving today in our community, an age-old craft passed down from their grandmothers.
 Using no looms or tools other than their own hands and feet, sometimes teeth, the works are twined and hand-woven, and completely hand-stitched and hand-made.

 The memory of home in the weave of the kebed (flat weaving) evoked an emotional response from an elder gentleman I met who said, "I was born under one of these", as he held up a colorful kebed.
-Please come to this event to learn more from the elders about their weaving tradition, and also to learn about a culture which is both far away and right next-door.
+Please come to learn more from the elders about their weaving tradition, and also to learn about a culture which is both far away and right next-door.

 Somali Weaving (Curatorial)